CallanFisher/PLGroupProject/talk.md

 ------------------
 #Novice Friendly

-“I hope that the tide has turned so that C++ is becoming more novice friendly." – Bjarne Stroustrup
+*“I hope that the tide has turned so that C++ is becoming more novice friendly."* – Bjarne Stroustrup

--Less restrictions = more intuitive for beginners
+- Less restrictions = more intuitive for beginners

 ------------------
 # Personal Opinion